March 2025

 5 February

 I visited the Umina Coastal Sandplain Woodland, having shunned the place in January becasue of very high cicada activity.
 They weren't too bad this time.
 There weren't many birds but I found a pair of White-browed Scrubwrens and a female Variegated Fairy-wren - both were new species for my list for the site.
+I also found a very young Eastern Yellow Robin - that's almost certainly a breeding record for the site.

 4 February

 I surveyed three of my sites in Brisbane Water NP - two of them in the Coora Swamp area and one at Pearl Beach.
 Although it was fairly quiet bird-wise, at least the cicadas weren't too bad and some honeyeaters have returned (at last).
-The highlights were a group of three Brown-headed Honeyeaters. and a small group of Variegated Fairy-wrens .
+The highlights were a group of three Brown-headed Honeyeaters. and a small group of Variegated Fairy-wrens.

 January 2025